10 Memorable Places to Stay in Rabat for Solo Travellers

 Best luxury riad in the Rabat medina for solo travellers

 Upon entering Riad Amaris, it’s hard not to feel immediately calmed by the soft blue tones that embellish the walls and furniture.
-The space revolves around a beautifully designed fountain patio, which serves as the heart of the riad, and is topped by a stunning glass ceiling that fills the area with natural light.
+The space revolves around a beautifully designed fountain patio.
+It serves as the heart of the riad and is topped by a stunning glass ceiling that fills the area with natural light.

 Riad Zyo